Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ## MUSIC Spectrum Estimation

-Once identified, MUSIC uses the columns of the noise subspace $\textbf{V}_r$ to identify incident signal directions orthogonal to that subspace.
+When identified, MUSIC uses the columns of the noise subspace $\textbf{V}_r$ to identify incident signal directions orthogonal to that subspace.
 This involves sweeping the steering vector (as a function of the DOA) against these noise subspace basis vectors to compute the strength of the so-called MUSIC pseudo-spectrum given in the following equation.
 The index $P$ represents the index of the first noise singular value (assuming they have been sorted in descending order).
 Also $\textbf{V}_r(j)$ denotes the $j$-th column of $\textbf{V}_r$.
-Once again, $P$ may be assumed known or estimated using various techniques.
+You can assume $P$ is known or estimated using various techniques.
 The $\times$ operator below represents an inner product.
 The $\textbf{s}(k)$ represents the steering vector which is a function of the array manifold and the presumed direction of arrival.

 ![figure](images/music-spectrum-equation.png)

-MUSIC may solve the preceding equation either directly by looking for the peaks of the pseudo-spectrum that occur when the steering vector becomes orthogonal to the noise subspace.
+MUSIC can solve the preceding equation either directly by looking for the peaks of the pseudo-spectrum that occur when the steering vector becomes orthogonal to the noise subspace.
 This occurs in the preceding equation when its denominator goes to zero.
 Computing these peaks requires a costly division operator.
 Instead, the denominator can inspect instead for its nulls.
 This typically gives a similar result but requires no division operator.
 This tutorial uses the latter approach to reduce the compute workload.

 ## MATLAB Model

 MATLAB models of MUSIC validate the algorithmic approach taken and provide a means to synthesize I/O data for the AI Engine implementation.
-The system model may be found in the `<path-to-repo>/matlab/System` folder.
+The system model is in the `<path-to-repo>/matlab/System` folder.
 You can configure the system parameters shown in the following code in the `Configuration/testCfg.m` file.
 After editing this file (or going with its default settings), you can run the MUSIC model using the `testMusic.m` script from the `<path-to-repo>/matlab/System` folder.

 ![figure](images/testCfg-MATLAB-model.png)

 Running the MATLAB model produces the console and figure output as follows.
 It shows statistics for the accuracy of the Gram-Schmidt QRD used by the tutorial versus the built-in `qr()` MATLAB function.
 The consolde also provides the difference between the MATLAB `svd()` versus the one-sided Jacobi algorithm with four iterations used by the tutorial.
 The figure plots the peaks of the MUSIC pseudo-spectrum along with the nulls of its corresponding denominator which are identified instead by the approach adopted in the tutorial.
-As well as the console and figure output, the MATLAB model generates a detailed dump of the system signals in the top-level `data` folder.
+The MATLAB model generates a detailed dump of the system signals, as well as console and figure output in the top-level `data` folder.

 ![figure](images/testMusic-console-output.png)